laitanawe/genomec/README.md

-# genomec
+# Genomec
-A bioinformatics tool for the analysis of genes, viruses, phages, microbes, bacteria e.t.c across regions of interest.
+A bioinformatics tool for the analysis of genes, viruses, phages, microbes, bacteria e.t.c across regions of interest in human disease samples.